adamyork/whamda/README.md

     console.log("IIFE style Function with internal Functions of various types", s) })(this)
 ````

-##What

-Whamda is node.js module that will replace traditional function references in a file with arrow functions.

 ##How

 The strategy employed is fairly primitive and rather brute force, however it involves